droganov/derby-entypo/README.md

 ## Usage
 There is two usage strategies:

-1. Sprite — when it's OK to 200KB (65 zipped) to derby bundle
+1. Sprite — when it's OK to add 200KB (65 zipped) to the bundle
 2. Inline — when it's OK to `require` each icon manualy

 ### 1 Sprite